 But not all ratings are created equally, and you’re current cybersecurity rating might not be a good representation of your risk exposure.

-Here are 4 reasons your current cybersecurity rating may not be accurate:
+Here are 4 reasons your current cybersecurity risk rating may not be accurate:

 - It’s heavily reliant on OSINT data – First-generation ratings based on open-source intelligence (OSINT) information, use data pulled from different open source providers.
 These have limitations on risk insights, not to mention that they are typically 30 days old when surfaced.
 OSINT-based assessments are only a component of a true measure of risk and can offer a false sense of security.